 Comment from contributor B:

 One of the big problems with planting White Pine seedlings is that deer browse on the young seedlings, either taking the whole tree or just eating the top terminal bud.
-On average, nearly 70% of newly transplanted White Pine seedlings are lost every winter.
+On average, nearly 70% of newly transplanted White pine seedlings are lost every winter.
 The only way to protect the seedlings is to either construct a deer fence or cover each tree with a tree cap or tube but these are expensive solutions.
-Planting taller seedlings that would be out of the deer’s reach would seem to be a cheaper solution.
+Planting taller seedlings that would be out of the deer’s reach would seem to be a more pragmatic solution.

 Comment from contributor C: